-- 10 Nonlinear and adaptive filter technique has a wider range of applications in geophysical and space science studies to find the most likely parameter set describing the measurement data or to decompose the data into a set of signals and noise.
-Above all, the minimum variance distortionless projection introduced by Capon (1969) (hereafter, Capon's method) has successfully been applied to multi-point data analyses for the waves, turbulence fields, and current sheets (Motschmann et al., 1996; Glassmeier et al., 2001; Narita et al., 2003, 2013; Contantinescu et al., 2006; Plaschke et al., 2008).
-The strength of Capon's method - 15 lies in the fact that the method performs a robust data fitting even when the spatial sampling or data amount is limited in the measurement (e.g., successfully applied to four-spacecraft data (Motschmann et al., 1996)).
-Capon's method is currently being considered for planetary magnetic field studies in which the data (i.e., magnetic field samples) are more limited (e.g., non-ideal data sampled on single orbits), and has recently been applied to Mercury's simulated Mercury magnetic field data in view of the BepiColombo mission (Toepfer et al., 2020).
+Nonlinear and adaptive filter techniques have a wide range of applications in geophysical and space science studies to find the most likely parameter set describing the measurement data or to decompose the data into a set of signals and noise.
+Above all, the minimum variance distortionless projection introduced by Capon (1969) (hereafter, Capon's method) has successfully been applied to multipoint data analyses for waves, turbulence fields and current sheets (Motschmann et al., 1996; Glassmeier et al., 2001; Narita et al., 2003, 2013; Contantinescu et al., 2006; Plaschke et al., 2008).
+The strength of Capon's method lies in the fact that the method performs a robust data fitting even when the spatial sampling or data amount is limited in the measurement (e.g., successfully applied to four-spacecraft data, Motschmann et al., 1996).
+Capon's method is currently being considered for planetary magnetic field studies in which the data (i.e., magnetic field samples) are more limited (e.g., data sampled on single orbits) and has recently been applied to simulated Mercury magnetic field data in view of the Bepi-Colombo mission (Toepfer et al., 2020).

-From a theoretical point of view there exist several origins for the derivation of the method.
-The first derivation of Capon's method (Capon, 1969), constructed for the analysis of seismic waves, is based on the estimation of frequency-wavenumber spectra.
-Later on, this approach has been reformulated in terms of matrix algebra (Motschmann et al., 1996).
-In the light of mathematical statistics Capon's estimator can be regarded as a special case of the maximum likelihood estimator (Narita,

-25 2019).
-In this work the linear-algebraic formulation of the method (Motschmann et al., 1996) with specific attention to the magnetic field analysis is extended and the application of diagonal loading is discussed to improve the quality of data analysis with more justified applications and limits.
+From a theoretical point of view there are several origins for the derivation of the method.
+The first derivation of Capon's method (Capon, 1969), constructed for the analysis of seismic waves, is based on the estimation of frequency- wavenumber spectra.
+Later on, this approach was reformulated in terms of matrix algebra (Motschmann et al., 1996).
+In light of mathematical statistics, Capon's estimator can be regarded as a special case of the maximum likelihood estimator (Narita, 2019).
+In this work the linear algebraic formulation of the method (Motschmann et al., 1996) with specific attention to magnetic field analysis is extended and the application of diagonal loading is discussed to improve the quality of data analysis with more justified applications and limits.